 In all cases, the decommissioning process would result in the complete destruction of the armaments.
-Procedures for the destruction of armaments would include the physical destruction of small arms, and the controlled explosion of ammunition and explosives and other forms of conventional munitions disposal, within the two jurisdictions.
-Priority would be accorded throughout to ensuring that armaments were safely handled and stored, and that they were not misappropriated.
+Procedures for the destruction of armaments would include the physical destruction of small arms and other weapons, the controlled explosion of ammunition and explosives and other forms of conventional munitions disposal, within the two jurisdictions.
+Priority should be accorded throughout to ensuring that armaments are safely handled and stored, and are not misappropriated.

-The decommissioning process would be fully verified by members of the commission and/or their staff, who would record information required to monitor the decommissioning process effectively, other than that which could be deemed to constitute forensic evidence.
-In monitoring the progress of the decommissioning process, the commission would have available to it the relevant expertise and data of the Garda Siochana and the Royal Ulster Constabulary.
+The decommissioning process would be fully verified by the commission, which would record information required to monitor the decommissioning process effectively, other than that which could be deemed to constitute forensic evidence.
+In monitoring the progress of the decommissioning process, the commission should have available to it the relevant expertise and data of the Garda Siochana and the Royal Ulster Constabulary.
 The commission would report periodically to relevant parties on progress achieved in the decommissioning process.